CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/00_Getting_Started.md

 * Use `LOG_message()` (or `DEBUG_UART_print_str()`, for temporary logs) to print out intermediate values in the code.
 * Use Breakpoints in VS Code to pause execution and explore the stack.
 Breakpoint are obeyed when you use the "Debug STM32" button to flash the chip.
     * ⚠️ Beware that breakpoints with Embedded Systems can be finicky/cause unpredictable behavior, as they can interfere with interrupts.

-## Updating the IOC File/Regenerating Boilerplate

-Very few people will need to do this.

-The IOC file must be updated using CubeMX instead of STM32CubeIDE now.
-Feel free to test IOC file changes, but do not commit IOC file changes nor auto-generated code changes.
-Instead, once you've found the ideal configuration, request the changes to a Team Lead (who will make the change directly in the `main` branch).

-Then, rebase off of the `main` branch.